Episode 88

 And I just kind of spun and turned and looked back down the road towards the food plot.

-It's dark, but there's still enough light to know that there's something in the middle of the road there.
+and this is about a hundred yards away and it is past dusk now it's dark but it's there's still enough light to know that there's something in the middle of the road there

-it's not like an animal it's not a deer it's not a dog it's not something else not a fox it's something that is standing upright in the middle of the road
+It's not a fox.
+It's something that is standing upright in the middle of the road.

 It's a person, but what I was seeing wasn't a person.